-Question Answer What are the principal federal tax benefits of a A Saver's Credit is available for a qualifying Beneficiary.
-Maine ABLE Benefit Checking [®] Account?
-Family members, friends, and others may deposit up to \$17,000 per year to an Account without incurring gift tax liability.
+Question Answer What are the principal A Saver's Credit is available for a qualifying Beneficiary. federal tax benefits of a Family manufactor friends and otherways many demants we to Maine ABLE Benefit Checking® Account?
+Family members, friends, and others may deposit up to \$19,000 per year to an Account without incurring gift tax Checking Account: liability.
 See the Summary of Federal and Maine Tax Considerations section.
-What are some key things to consider prior to Money in the Account may be used to pay for the Beneficiary's Qualified Disability Expenses. withdrawing money from a Maine ABLE Benefit Checking [®] Account?
-If Withdrawals are not used for Qualified Disability Expenses (See Non-Qualified Withdrawals in the Key Terms section) the withdrawal will be subject to federal income tax on any earnings.
+What are some key things Money in the Account may be used to pay for the to consider prior to Beneficiary's Qualified Disability Expenses. withdrawing money from a Maine ABLE Benefit If Withdrawals are not used for Qualified Disability Checking® Account?
+Expenses (See Non-Qualified Withdrawals in the Key and an incoming Terms section) the withdrawal will be subject to federal income tax on any earnings.
 Non-Qualified Withdrawals may also be subject to an additional ten-percent (10%) federal tax on any earnings unless the Withdrawal is made on or after the death of the Beneficiary to the estate of the Beneficiary, to an heir or legatee of the Beneficiary, or to a creditor described in the Final ABLE Tax Regulations.
 No interest is being paid on Deposits made to Accounts at the present time, so there are no earnings subject to federal income tax.
 However, Non-Qualified Withdrawals may have adverse benefits consequences.
 See the Summary of Government Benefits Considerations section.
 The earnings portion of Non-Qualified Withdrawals may also be subject to state or local taxes.
 See the Withdrawing Money from Your Account section.

 Question Answer What are some key things A Rollover to another Beneficiary who is an Eligible to consider prior to Individual and a Member of the Family of the current transferring money in a Beneficiary may take place at any time without federal Maine ABLE Benefit income tax consequences.
-Checking [®] Account to another ABLE program or A transfer of money in an Account to a person who is not a an Eligible Individual?
+Checking® Account to another ABLE program or A transfer of money in an Account to a person who is not a an Eligible Individual?
 Member of the Family will be subject to federal income tax on any earnings on the Account.
 The transfer may also be subject to an additional ten-percent (10%) federal tax on earnings unless the transfer is made on or after the death of the Beneficiary to the estate of the Beneficiary, to an heir or legatee of the Beneficiary, or to a creditor described in the Final ABLE Tax Regulations.
 See the Summary of Federal and Maine Tax Considerations section.